 The management orientation of HMU involves two aspects.
 The first involves running the BBIS program of School of Management.
 The program is a unique blend of disciplines ranging from management, business, information technology to social sciences, mathematics, and humanities.
 The curriculum offers adequate exposure to research, internship, and industrial and community-based learning projects in addition to dedicated classroom teachings.
 Overall, the program aims to produce a ‘complete graduate’ who is capable of handling professional, societal and personal problems.

 The second aspect includes teaching courses in Economics, Management and Entrepreneurship.
 These courses currently add socio-scientific as well as entrepreneurial dimensions to the curricula in the Engineering and Science.
 The courses naturally familiarize students with the broad aspects of industries and markets they are likely to enter during their professional careers.
 All the program in Engineering and Science have included these subjects as compulsory courses with the standard 3 credits value for each.

 HMU has a number of other immediate service extensions:

-- Offer a specialized course in Academic Writing in the final year of each programme -- in view of the limit of credit hours in individual programmes, the courses are designed to be both integral (credited) as well as non-credited ones.
+- Offer a specialized course in Academic Writing in the final year of each program — in view of the limit of credit hours in individual program, the courses are designed to be both integral (credited) as well as non-credited ones.

-- Organize periodical training in communication skills to non-teaching staffs, and academic writing workshops to (post)graduate-level thesis writers of different programmes.
+- Organize periodical training in communication skills to non-teaching staffs, and academic writing workshops to (post)graduate-level thesis writers of different programs.